tokyozen/eminencehair/README.md

 - Mobile-first responsive design
 - Accessible and user-friendly interface

-## 📊 Database Schema
+## 📊 Database Collections

-The application uses Supabase with the following main tables:
+The application uses Firebase Firestore with the following collections:
 - `customers` - Customer profiles and loyalty data
 - `appointments` - Service bookings and scheduling
 - `orders` - Purchase history and tracking